-I did this fun money study of children’s books.
-For the last several weeks I’ve checked out no less than 30 different stories about money for kids from our local library, all based on recommendations from parents.
+I did this fun study of money books for kids.
+For the last several weeks I've checked out no less than 30 different stories about money for kids from our local library, all based on recommendations from parents.

 For awhile, our home was filled with stacks of colorful, hardback books!